20 Epic Road Trips That Show You the Real Australia

 Image credit: Getty Images

-The Heritage Highway, Tasmania
+The Heritage Highway, Tas

 18/21The trip from Launceston to Hobart can be done in a few hours but we suggest taking the scenic route and spreading it out over a couple of days.
 Along the Heritage Highway, you’ll pass through historic villages and the famed Tassie countryside.